Schedule Data Import [Video]

 • Schedule Data - These are the files that the MDTs display when an operator logs in

-• General Transit Files - This function will create Google Transit files that can be shared with Google Maps or other third parties for Trip Planning functionality
+• General Transit Files - These are the files that will generate Google Transit files that can be shared with Google Maps or other third parties for Trip Planning functionality (myStop)

 • Select the Build Output Files to begin building

-• For more information on the GTFS Files go to the GTFS Files and Feed article.
+• For more information on the GTFS Files please review the GTFS Files and Feed article.

 10. Deploy Schedule Files